GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 }
 ~~~~~~~~~~~~~

 Note that you don't actually need to store the created object anywhere.
-The `ScriptObject` constructor ensures that the pointer to the script interop object is stored in the managed object.
+The @ref BansheeEngine::ScriptObject "ScriptObject" constructor ensures that the pointer to the script interop object is stored in the managed object.

 For the second case where you want to create the interop object from C++ you can create a static `create()` method like so:
 ~~~~~~~~~~~~~{.cpp}